 I never thought it would happen to me but it did.
-Six years ago, I lost two dogs; two months apart, from two different vet clinics, in two different towns.
+In 2008, I lost two dogs; two months apart, from two different vet clinics, in two different towns.

 Both of my dogs’ escaped from vet clinics, in both cases it was an accident pure and simple.
 Regardless of how they got lost I had a plan ready should this ever happen and I got both dogs back safe and sound!